tquan-th/portfolio/homecam.md

 * Raspberry Pi Model 3B
 * Raspberry Pi Camera V1.3 (5MP)
 * Raspberry Pi Enclosure
+* Custom Pi Cover (3D Printed)
 * Fan + Heatsink
 * TCL LINKPORT IK511
 * 5V PSU

 ### Backend
 The Raspberry Pi acts as the local camera host and Tailscale VPN access point for approved users to view the camera feed.
+A fan and/or heatsink is highly recommended for heat dissipation as the camera stream will remain on when the Pi is powered.
 MediaMTX is a lightweight media server that broadcasts the camera stream over the Pi's Tailscale IP.
 To minimize power consumption and form factor, the system runs headless and starts the MediaMTX script on boot via a systemd service file.

 ![Alt text](media/homecam1.png)